CRA Product Classification: Is Your Product Default, Important, or Critical?

 - When in doubt, err toward higher classification (safer for enforcement)

 Tip: About 90% of products fall into the Default category.
-Check Annex III and IV first — if your product isn't listed, you're Default.
+Check Annex III and IV first.
+If your product isn't listed, you're Default.

-The Four CRA Product Categories
+What Are the Four CRA Product Categories?

 The CRA classifies products with digital elements into four tiers based on cybersecurity risk: